-First of all, authentication by username and password is called 1FA.
+First of all, authentication by username and password is called One-factor authentication (1FA).
 However, in order to increase safety, 2FA or MFA has been increasingly used in recent years.
-One possibility for a second factor is the Time-based One-time Password (TOTP) method, which is probably the best known method used in countless applications.
+For instance, one possibility for a second factor is the Time-based One-time Password (TOTP) method, which is probably the best known method used in countless applications.
 For example, the TOTP procedure is used by Google and Microsoft in the Authenticator app.
-Many may also remember the tokens of e-banking systems, which had to be renewed every 60 seconds.
+Also, many may remember the tokens of e-banking systems, which had to be renewed every 60 seconds.

 - Knowledge: the user has certain knowledge, which is known only to him.
 For example, these are passwords, pins, or answers to security questions

 - Biometrics: the user clearly uses biometric features such as his fingerprint, face or iris pattern

 - Hardware: the user owns an item that helps him with authentication.
 For example, a code generator, an SMS or an email to his mobil telefon.
 Or hardware in the form of a card or token.

 1. Data is more secure from third-party access.

 Usernames and passwords of customers and employees are vulnerable to theft, for example, they are either not complex enough (in many cases only a few letters such as “123456”) or can be read out by Trojan.
 Another vulnerability is the writing down of passwords, either physically or digitally.
 Therefore, 2FA / multi-factor authentication can prevent attacks despite successful password entry.

 Many customers don’t mind taking an extra step when they know it serves their safety, because, they gain additional trust when they know that the security of their data is important to the company.